 (2)

-where we define each term Ik = βkXk as the impact of a given infrastructure of type k, so that the impact can be decomposed into its effect size βk and a spatial component Xk.
-While β represents how strongly the response variable is affected where the infrastructure features are located, X defines how the effect size is weighted throughout space and determines the ZoI.
-Here the impact is measured in the linear scale of the predictors.
+where we define each term Ik = βkXk as the impact of a given infrastructure of type k, where the impact is decomposed into its effect size βk and a spatial component Xk.
 In terms of ecological interpretation, exp(βk) might be understood as the relative selection strength (Avgar et al., 2017), and exp(Ik) as how this relative selection strength varies in space, for infrastructure type k (Fieberg et al., 2021).

 In this formulation, the cumulative impact of different types of infrastructure is given by the additive impacts of the k infrastructure types (e.g. terms A, B, and C in equation 2) and possibly by interaction terms between variables (such as term D in equation 2, with an interaction coefficient β12), that allows for non-linear, joint effects caused by the co-occurrence of different types of infrastructure.

-Since in our definition of impact β and X are independent, the cumulative impact of multiple features of an infrastructure type depends on how the spatial component of the impact, X, is represented.
-We start by verbally defining the ZoI as a function ϕ, a curve that represents how the infrastructure impact changes with distance (Box 1).
+In our definition of impact, β and X are independent, and the cumulative impact of multiple features of the same infrastructure type is determined by the spatial component of the impact, X. We start by verbally defining the ZoI as a function ϕ, a curve that represents how the infrastructure impact changes with distance (Box 1).
 The ZoI of each infrastructure feature might follow different shapes – it can be either constant (threshold ZoI) or decrease with distance from infrastructure (e.g. linear and Gaussian ZoI, Fig. 1A).
-More broadly, ϕ = f(d,r) is any decay function that has a maximum value 1 where infrastructure is located, decreases towards zero as the Euclidean distance d increases, and possibly vanishes at a given point, the ZoI radius r (Box 1, Appendix A).
-Determining the ZoI shape and radius is an empirical question (Miguet et al., 2017).
-The simplest assumption, widely used in the literature, is that all the area within the ZoI is affected equally (a buffer around features; e.g Quinonez-Pi˜ n˜on´ et al., 2007), even though it might be more reasonable to consider that ϕ is higher close to infrastructure (Skarin et al., 2018; Zeller et al., 2017).
+More broadly, ϕ = f(d,r) is any decay function that has a maximum value 1 where the infrastructure is located and decreases towards zero as the Euclidean distance d increases towards the ZoI radius r (Box 1, Appendix A).
+Determining the ZoI shape and radius is an empirical problem (Miguet et al., 2017).
+The simplest assumption, widely used in the literature, is that all the area within the ZoI is affected equally (a buffer zone around features; e.g Quinonez-Pi˜ n˜on´ et al., 2007), even though it might be more reasonable to consider that ϕ is higher close to infrastructure (Skarin et al., 2018; Zeller et al., 2017).